 EDUC 5002G Research Methods in Education.
 This course is a general introduction to educational research methods.
 The epistemological assumptions about the nature of knowledge and the relationship between theory and evidence are extensively examined across a broad range of approaches to research.
 Students consider the types of questions that can be answered through research as well as the practical and ethical questions that arise in educational research.
-A central inquiry for modern teaching professionals.
+A central goal of the course is to instil a culture of disciplined inquiry for modern teaching professionals.
 As graduate students, they become critical readers and consumers of research.
 There is, in addition, a praxis element to this course, as participants are encouraged to build capacity for engaging in research-driven practice.
 Technology has a significant role to play in the research process, but caution must be observed with respect to the ethics of collection of information.
 The importance of computer software packages for both quantitative and qualitative analysis is also introduced.
 This course is required of all students.
 3 cr.

+EDUC 5003G Advanced Research Methods and Design.
 This is a seminar course that examines advanced methods, techniques and software for educational research.
 The course is intended for students taking the MA program and the project option in the MEd.
 Many of the examples in the course come from the work of current or past students doing thesis and project research.
 One outcome of the course for most students is an initial draft of a research proposal that can be presented to their advisor for discussion or elaboration, or as the basis for beginning the research mentoring process.
 This course is mandatory for MA students and recommended for MEd project option students.
 3 cr.
+Prerequisite: EDUC 5002G.

 EDUC 5004G The Reflective Practitioner.
 This course reviews theory and research on teachers as reflective practitioners.
 The course begins with an examination of the different research traditions that have informed research and theory about teaching and learning.
 Consideration of historically important theories such as those of Dewey and Tyler serves as a basis for analyzing contemporary thinking and research.
-Topics include curriculum planning and development, instructional design, communities of teaching and learning, models of teaching, assessment of student learning (including student course evaluation), teaching for/in diversity, teacher induction, mentoring, professional development, and the role of reflection in teacher professional development.
+Topics include curriculum planning and development, instructional design, communities of teaching and learning (including student course evaluation), teaching for/in diversity, teacher induction, mentoring, professional development.
 3 cr.

 EDUC 5005G Social and Cultural Context of Education.
 Students are asked to critically examine their own practice and its context.
 Issues of power and privilege as they operate in the field of education are central unifying themes of the course.
-The investigative approach includes ethical reasoning, autobiographical reflection, arts/ aesthetics, deconstruction, and sociological analysis.
+The investigative approach includes ethical reasoning, autobiographical reflection, arts/aesthetics, deconstruction and sociological analysis.
 Students attempt to work through a series of questions in order to understand the complexities in schooling and in education in general.
 This course includes sociological explorations that help to focus on issues of schooling.
 Lived experiences and burning issues are used as ways of exploring personal experiences.
 Educators also draw upon professional lived experiences and are asked to examine these experiences within the light of concepts introduced in course reading materials.
 There is a conscious attempt, through autobiographical and experiential learning, to examine the social and cultural foundations of education.
-As a foundations course, it to assist educators in thinking about their own platforms pedagogical value, evaluation, and instructional wrap. for educational research.
+As a foundations course, it relates course learning to educational research in order to assist educators in thinking about their own platforms for educational research.
 3 cr.